-457. The gross margin test for service provider terms involves a test of whether each of the representative products included in the MVNO tests have a positive gross margin.
+467. The gross margin test for service provider terms involves a test of whether each of the representative products included in the MVNO tests have a positive gross margin.
 It implies a requirement that income from each end-user product shall exceed its respective access costs.
 Representative products for the gross margin squeeze test will thus coincide with representative products for the MVNO tests for both the residential market and the business market.

-458. A gross margin squeeze test of the terms of service provider access implies that no product can be offered in the end-user market with prices lower than that of an access buyer having to pay Telenor to offer the corresponding product.
+468. A gross margin squeeze test of the terms of service provider access implies that no product can be offered in the end-user market with prices lower than that of an access buyer having to pay Telenor to offer the corresponding product.
 However, an aggregated or full margin squeeze test will accept products with negative gross margin, as long as the total margin exceeds zero.

-459. Service providers are geared towards a smaller portion of the end-user market and are more reliant on being able to replicate individual products with a minimum positive gross margin.
+469. Service providers are geared towards a smaller portion of the end-user market and are more reliant on being able to replicate individual products with a minimum positive gross margin.
 Positive gross margin requirements for all products included in the test are thus deemed suitable for operators who target their end-user offers to a defined and limited part of the markets.

-460. However, the positive gross margin requirement still imposes requirements for service providers, who have a limited product portfolio, to operate their end-user business very efficiently, for example by leveraging established distribution channels and existing customer groups.
+470. However, the positive gross margin requirement still imposes requirements for service providers, who have a limited product portfolio, to operate their end-user business very efficiently, for example by leveraging established distribution channels and existing customer groups.
 However, establishing oneself as a service provider requires relatively limited investments, and in the event of withdrawal from the market, acquired customer base can be sold.
 Nkom therefore believes that a positive gross margin requirement constitutes an adequate safety net for this form of access.

-461. As regards market share assumptions, Nkom refers to the fact that service providers have significantly lower market share than Telenor.
-In the decision of 1 July 2016, the market share for testing service provider is set at 5%.
+471. As regards market share assumptions, Nkom refers to the fact that service providers have significantly lower market share than Telenor.
+In the decision of 1 July 2016, the market share for testing service provider is set at 5 percent.
 However, developments in the Norwegian market suggest a need to assume a reference operator with a more realistic market share.
-Among access buyers who have their own end-user offers, Fjordkraft and Komplett have had the largest growth and have each achieved just under 1.5% market share in the residential market at the end of the first half of 2018.
-Nkom believes that a similar treatment with MVNO is proportionate and therefore establishes a requirements for 3% market share for the testing of service provider access.
+Among access buyers who have their own end-user offers, Fjordkraft has had the largest growth.
+The company has achieved 2.3 per cent share of the retail market by the end of 2019.
+Komplett, which also was among the buyers of access with largest growth achieved just under 1.6 percent market share in the residential market at the end of 2018.
+Nkom believes that a similar treatment with MVNO is proportionate and therefore establishes a requirements for 3 percent market share for the testing of service provider access.